 Shohin Bonsai Course – Spread over 5 hours, this online practical course will cover the somewhat specialist subject of growing and displaying Shohin bonsai trees.

-Drawing – If you wish to draw a sketch mock-up of a tree that you will be working on then look here.
+Drawing: Taking a drawing course will help if you would like to be able to to draw a sketch mock-up of a tree that you will be working on.

 Here are some of our favourite YouTube channels to get you going: